Canon SX410 vs SX70

 It is notable that the SX70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX410 does not provide wifi capability.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the SX410 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX410 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX410 was succeeded by the Canon SX420.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX410 Manual (free pdf) or the online Canon SX70 Manual.
+Further information on the features and operation of the SX410 and SX70 can be found, respectively, in the Canon SX410 Manual (free pdf) or the online Canon SX70 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX410 or the Canon SX70 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.